huyz/chromium-search-sync/README.md

 1. **Discovery**: Finds all Brave profiles on the system
 2. **Collection**: Reads search engines from each profile's database
-3. **Comparison**: Identifies the most recent version of each shortcut keyword
+3. **Comparison**: Identifies the most recent version of each shortcut keyword (case-insensitive)
 4. **Synchronization**: Copies missing shortcuts to profiles that don't have them
 5. **Validation**: Ensures case-insensitive keyword matching and prevents duplicates

+The tool uses the `last_modified` timestamp to determine which version of a search engine is newest when the same keyword exists in multiple profiles.

 **Note**: After synchronization, newly added search engines will appear in the "Other search engines" section of each profile's search settings (`brave://settings/search`).
 You need to visit this page in each profile to activate them for use.